 You’ll need a quality barbell in order to perform military presses, barbell curls and rowing movements.
-Go for a bar that is at least five feet long and that has knurled hand grips.
+Go for a bar that is at least five feet long and that has knurled handgrips.
 Ezy-spin collar bars make loading and unloading plates a breeze and they guarantee you a tight clamp on the weights.
-Investing in fat gripz is a smart move when you’re into climbing.
-These are simply foam type pads that you slip onto the bar where your hand grips it to make your forearms work a lot harder on each rep. This will have a massive pay-off when it comes time to grab those climbing wall holds.
+Investing in fat grips is a smart move when you’re into climbing.
+These are simply foam type pads that you slip onto the bar where your hand grips it to make your forearms work a lot harder on each rep. This will have a massive pay-off when it comes time to grab that home climbing wall holds.

-A quality set of dumbbells is a fundamental piece of any good gym, and your rock climbing facility is no exception.
+A quality set of dumbbells is a fundamental piece of any good home climbing wall, and your rock climbing pull up bar is no exception.
 You’ll need a range that will allow you to perform light exercises such as deltoid shoulder raises as well as the heavy hitters like one arm rowing.
-You could go out and purchase a full range from 10 to 80 pounds in 10 pound increments.
+You could go out and purchase a full range from 10 to 80 pounds in 10-pound increments.
 If your budget accommodates that expense, all power to you.
 More than likely, though, you’ll be bound by your finances.
-The most economical option is to find yourself a top notch adjustable dumbbell, which will allow you to select a weight from 10 to 80 pounds from a bed of weight plates.
+The most economical option is to find yourself a top-notch adjustable dumbbell, which will allow you to select weight from 10 to 80 pounds from a bed of weight plates.

 Here’s what to look for when shopping for a pair of adjustable dumbbells: